tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

 ## **Plugin installation**

 After building the plugin, you may want to distribute it through the python package.
-One additional thing you need to do is to make the plugin’s dynamic library (libplugin.so for example) be installed to the specified path (site-packages/tensorflow/python/ tensorflow-plugins/) when the user installs the package.
+One additional thing you need to do is to make the plugin’s dynamic library (libplugin.so for example) be installed/copied to the specified path (site-packages/tensorflow/python/ tensorflow-plugins/) when the user installs the package.
 Core TensorFlow will automatically iterate and load all the installed dynamic libraries in this path, then it will register device runtime, kernels/ops and graph optimizer by calling `SE_InitPlugin`, `TF_InitKernel` and `TF_InitGraphPlugin`.

 ## **Plugin Running**

-After installing the plugin to the specified path (site-packages/tensorflow/python/tensorflow-plugins/). we can run the TensorFlow with plugin now.
+After installing the plugin to the specified path (site-packages/tensorflow/python/tensorflow-plugins/). we can run TensorFlow with the plugin now.

 Front-end usage of the plugged device has no difference with first party devices.
 Suppose you have installed a plugin registers a new device with "MY_DEVICE" device type, you can: